tomstorey/Z80_clock/README.md

 `reader.py` was intended to provide an ability to read back a portion of memory, but is in an unknown state at this time and the matching functionality is not implemented in the current serial loader.

 ## Hardware designs/schematics
-Hardware is still a small work in progress, but is largely complete, correct, and at the very least is functional.
+Hardware designs are functional and complete.
 There are no PCB designs as the prototype hardware was built as rats nest on proto boards.

 At time of writing, the following TODO list remains:

- - Modifications/corrections to RAM decoding logic and address lines to allow RAM to span the entire address range 0x6000-0x9FFF
- - Implementing a 555 timer based oscillator to drive the piezo speaker which could be used for alarms, beeps when pressing buttons, etc (currently it is hooked up to a pin of an output register, but this requires driving in software to perform the oscillation which is very intensive depending on the frequency)
- - Note 1 below
+ - Determine best way to drive the speaker - there is a free CTC channel which could be used for this?

 Otherwise, here are some lightweight descriptions of the schematic files:

 `CPU board *.sch` contains the processor and all memories (RAM/ROMs), reset circuitry, oscillator, and power input.

 `timer rtc io.sch` is a module which contains the RTC, a Z80 CTC peripheral, and user interface inputs such as buttons and DIP switches.
 It also has the speaker.
 The RTC also includes a watchdog reset function.
-See note 1 below.

-`display driver shift reg.sch` contains all of the shift registers to drive all display segments on one row.
-In the current revision it implements a discrete parallel-load to serial-output peripheral that allows the Z80 to OUT a byte and have it shifted serially into the shift registers that drive the displays.
-See note 2 below.
+`display driver rev X.sch` contains all of the shift registers to drive all display segments on one row.
+Rev A implemented a discrete parallel-load to serial-output peripheral with 74HC595 shift registers for the drivers.
+Rev B changed the shift registers to TLC5916's (proper LED drivers) and also uses an ATF1502AS CPLD to implement the shift register logic.
+Both boards are functionally equivalent in that the CPU can simply OUT a byte and the shifter will automatically shift the byte out.
+Char ROM data may need to be inverted depending on which revision is in use - something I should probably make consistent, but notes are included in the char_rom.s file to help you figure that out in the mean time.

-`uard board.sch` contains a Z80 SIO peripheral which was used for serial loading of code for execution from RAM.
-See note 1 below.
+`uart board.sch` contains a Z80 SIO peripheral which was used for serial loading of code for execution from RAM.
+In a future revision I'll likely repurpose this to interface with a GPS module to perform time synchronisation to compensate for drift in the RTC.

-There is currently no schematic for the display board itself, this is a work in progress.
+There is currently no real schematic for the display board itself, this is a work in progress.
+I'll get around to it some day. :-)

-Notes:
- 1. There is currently a hardware conflict between the `timer rtc io` (CTC) and `uart board` (SIO) modules.
-The CTC was originally intended to be the only Z80 family peripheral in the clock, and the hardware was designed to set the bus direction to output when the Z80 attempts to read an interrupt vector.
-The SIO was added later, and was configured as the start of the interrupt daisy chain.
-Consequently, when the SIO generates an interrupt and the Z80 attempts to read the interrupt vector, the CTC will also attempt to output its vector at the same time.
-This resulted in some very eratic behaviour, so the SIO must be used in polled mode at present.
-A fix for this is on the cards, most likely beginning with a reversal of the interrupt daisy chain so that the CTC is the start of the interrupt daisy chain.
- 2. I intend to replace the discrete parallel-load shift register with a CPLD implementation, perhaps on something like an Atmel ATF150x device.
-I also intend to replace all of the 74x595 shift registers with something more appropriate for driving LEDs (and to save a few resistors...!)